 Ask questions like “How do you feel about your role in the organisation?”, “What would be the one thing that you would like to change about your job?”, “How satisfied are you with your work-life?”, etc.

 Remember, surveys aren’t a one-time activity.
-They should be conducted at regular intervals, say, monthly or quarterly, to get consistent insights.
+As with all people development activities, they should be conducted at regular intervals, say, monthly or quarterly, to get consistent insights.
 You can even keep your surveys anonymous for better insights.

 Let your employees know that you care